 The Warriparinga Wetlands are an engineering marvel.
 A fallen log is acts as weir diverting water into the wetland.
 Pollutant traps are installed at the end of an inlet to capture floating debris and litter.
 Gabion weirs (wire cages filled with rocks to ensure even flow) separate a system of four interconnecting clay-lined ponds.
 An outlet weir in the form of a rock riffle diverts flow back into the Sturt River.

-One of the main ecological goals of Warriparinga Wetland is to create a self-sustaining ecosystem that supports a wide range of native plants and wildlife that once thrived in the are pre-European contact.
+One of the main ecological goals of Warriparinga Wetland is to create a self-sustaining ecosystem that supports a wide range of native plants and wildlife that once thrived in the area, before the arrival of Europeans.
 This includes the reintroduction of welcome swallows, Adelaide rosella and the red rumped parrot.
 The wetland also is home to small-mouthed hardyhead, big-headed gudgeon and bridled gobys, and several frog species.

 Ecology and Community